I'm pregnant! When & why do I need to modify my exercise?

 We also recommended that you avoid lying flat on your back due to potential pressure on major blood vessels.
 While this can be a controversial topic in the fitness world at She Moves we will always lean on the side of caution with this.
 When lying flat on your back, the growing uterus can compress the inferior vena cava - a large vein that carries blood back to the heart from the lower body.
 This can reduce blood flow, potentially causing dizziness, shortness of breath, or a drop in blood pressure, there is also a small possibility that it may also reduce blood flow to the baby.
 We like to opt for side-lying positions or an incline to keep blood flowing and feel your best!

-Remember, this time is all about maintaining strength, supporting your body through the aches and pains of pregnancy and keeping mobile - not pushing for PB's!
+Remember, the goal of exercise during pregnancy is to maintain your strength, support your body through its changes, and stay mobile - not push for PBs!
 You’re already achieving something incredible by growing a tiny human!
 Embrace this maintenance phase, make those small exercise adjustments, and focus on feeling good.
 Your body is doing amazing work - celebrate it!

 Helpful links